sdbj2063/gcd/CodeBook.md

 ## VII.
 Running the Script and Key Decision Points

-The following subsections describe the script development environment and provide directions about using the script and key components of the script’s processing.
-README.md, included as part of this Johns Hopkins project, contains a step-by-step description of the script's processing.
+The following subsections describe the script development environment and provide directions about using the script and key components of the script’s processing. __README.md__, included as part of this Johns Hopkins project, contains a step-by-step description of the script's processing.

 ### 1. System Configuration